 Utilise your enthusiasm, prioritise your preparation.

-Over the previous evening, my fellow pilgrims had discussed the merits of preparing thoroughly and easing into the first morning of a trail; it’s a marathon, not a race.
+Over the previous evening, my fellow pilgrims had discussed the benefits of easing gently into the first morning of a trail.
+It’s a marathon, not a race.
 We had a long, steep and ominously cloudy climb up and over the Pyrenees ahead of us.
 Preparation would be key.
 However, following a 6 am flurry of adrenaline-filled hikers elbowing their way out the door on Day 1, I was left to stretch my limbs and nibble my baguette in relative peace.

 Camino de Santiago Diary – Day 1